• Client: Cwimni Egino

 • Public Sector

-• Status: Complete
+• Status: Ongoing

-Cwmni Egino (CE) was set up by the Welsh Government in 2021 to explore socio-economic growth opportunities from new nuclear development in North Wales, focussing on the possibility of future development at the site of the former nuclear power station in Trawsfynydd.
+Cwmni Egino (CE) was set up by the Welsh Government in 2021 to explore socio-economic growth opportunities from new nuclear development in North Wales, focusing on the possibility of future development at the site of the former nuclear power station in Trawsfynydd.

-The purpose of the Handbook is to support the successfully delivery of CE’s mission to help create the conditions for the region to thrive by facilitating the maximum social, economic, and environmental benefits from new nuclear investment.
+Recognising our expertise in Social Value Strategy development, Useful Projects and our local partner, Ynys Resources Ltd, were commissioned to develop a Social Value Handbook, setting out how CE will support the successfully delivery of their mission to ‘help create the conditions for the region to thrive by facilitating the maximum social, economic, and environmental benefits from new nuclear investment’.

 A vision for the future